A Jewish Princedom in Feudal France: Methodology

-Zuckerman analyzed monastery records, Carolingian archives, Jewish medieval texts from Europe and Babylonia, Muslim sources, Gesta heroic songs and other primary documents.
-This involved attempting to recover what he considered to be the original history from challenging sources like monastery records, some of which he views as manipulated, re-edited and even intentionally forged in later centuries to legalise the confiscation of Jewish property, as well as from legendary and mythological sources like Gesta, which represented the contributions of many authors in multiple literary layers over several centuries around their original historical narrative.
+Zuckerman analyzed monastery records, Carolingian archives, Jewish medieval texts from Europe and Babylonia, Muslim sources, Chanson de geste (heroic songs) and other primary documents.
+This involved attempting to recover what he considered to be the original history from challenging sources like monastery records, some of which he views as manipulated, re-edited and even intentionally forged in later centuries to legalise the confiscation of Jewish property, as well as from fictional sources like Chanson de geste, which represented the contributions of many authors in multiple literary layers over several centuries around their original historical narrative.
 Zuckerman used a holistic, multicultural approach to sources originally in Hebrew, Aramaic, Latin, Greek and Arabic with attention to Jewish, Christian and Muslim practice and international political alliances in Europe, the Orient and North Africa in medieval times.
 His reexamination of the source material resulted in a novel interpretation of Septimanian history and engendered much scholarly debate.

 Onomastic evidence

 A key part of the analysis consisted of correlating Jewish naming conventions from different cultural backgrounds.
 It is well known that the exilarchs of Baghdad frequently had at least two names – a familiar Persian or Aramaic name and a formal Hebrew-biblical name.
 The geographical and cultural mobility of Jews in post-Exilic period led to such widespread practice of combining traditional Jewish names with kinnui'im (secular nicknames).
 Zuckerman argues that as result, a Jew who received a traditional Hebrew name at birth can have further Arabic or Aramaic name equivalents if he lives in that cultural area, only to add a Latin, Greek or Frank name if moving to Europe later on.
-Against this practice it is for example argued that Makhir of Narbonne, the most multicultural personality of the dynasty, had Hebrew, Aramaic and Frank names even combined with a further nickname based on Gesta.
+Against this practice it is for example argued that Makhir of Narbonne, the most multicultural personality of the dynasty, had Hebrew, Aramaic and Frank names even combined with a further nickname based on Chanson de geste.
 A similar approach is applied if relevant for those who Zuckerman considers to be his later descendants.